LevinHornischer/PhilTheoAI/README.md

 The main files are the following:
 * 'phil-theo-ai.pdf' which is the reader for the course.
 It is updated as the course progresses.
 * 'formalities.pdf' which describes all the organizational details for the course.
+* 'Schedule.md' which lists which reading is due for which week.